hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 #### 10
 [my10-DAC-to-ADC.ino](my10-DAC-to-ADC.ino) Testing the DAC pin at A6 as it sends from 0.0 to 1.0 to both A0 for analogRead (from 0 to 1023) and D6 for digitalRead (from 0 to 1).
+[DAC To ADC video here](https://www.youtube.com/watch?v=9OrItMqI2VQ&list=PL57Dnr1H_egtm0pi-okmG0iE_X5dROaLw&index=19&t=0s)

 #### 11